mr-sice/mr-sice/README.md

 ## Hi there 👋

+I'm Salvatore, in art MR.SICE.
+I'm a Digital Hybrid Artist and Creative Director.

+I refuse to be boxed into a single discipline.
+My work flows between capturing reality through photography and constructing it through 3D environments.
+With AI as a new creative tool, I'm expanding into motion and video, offering businesses complete visual ecosystems rather than isolated deliverables.

 <!--
 **mr-sice/mr-sice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.